databendlabs/databend/docs/doc/02-load-data/03_local.md

   * `127.0.0.1` is `http_handler_host` value in your *databend-query.toml*
   * `8081` is `http_handler_port` value in your *databend-query.toml*

+* skip_header: Number of lines at the start of the file to skip
 * field_delimiter: One character that separate fields
 * record_delimiter: One character that separate records
 * -F  \"upload=@./books.csv\"